 The tamper defense of an IHSM rests on the security mesh moving too fast to tamper.
-Depending on the type of motion used, the meshes speed may vary by location and over time.
-Our example configuration of a rotating mesh can keep moving continuously, so it does not have any time-dependent weak spots.
-It does however have a weak spot at its axis of rotation, at the point where the shaft penetrates the mesh.
-The meshes tangential velocity decreases close to the shaft, and the shaft itself may allow an attacker to insert tools such as probes into the device through the opening it creates.
-This issue is related to the issue conventional HSMs also face with their power and data connections.
-In conventional HSMs, power and data are routed into the enclosure through the PCB or flat flex cables sandwiched in between security mesh foil layers.
-In traditional HSMs this interface rarely is a mechanical weak spot since they use a thin mesh substrate and create a meandering path by folding the interconnect substrate/security mesh layers several times.
+312 Depending on the type of motion used, the mesh's speed may vary by location and over 313 time.
+Our example configuration of a rotating mesh can keep moving continuously, so 314 it does not have any time-dependent weak spots.
+It does, however, have a weak spot 315 along its axis of rotation, at the point where the shaft penetrates the mesh.
+The mesh's 316 tangential velocity decreases close to the shaft, and the shaft itself may allow an attacker 317 to insert tools such as probes into the device through the opening it creates.
+This issue is 318 related to the issue conventional HSMs also face with their power and data connections.
+319 In conventional HSMs, power and data are routed into the enclosure through the PCB or flat flex cables sandwiched in between security mesh foil layers [19].
+In conventional 321 HSMs this interface rarely is a mechanical weak spot since they use a thin mesh substrate 322 and create a meandering path by folding the interconnect substrate/security mesh layers 323 several times.
 In inertial HSMs, careful engineering is necessary to achieve the same effect.
-Figure 3 shows variations of the shaft interface with increasing complexity.
+324 Figure 3 shows variations of the shaft interface with increasing complexity.
+325